Law school rankings in the United States: Top 14 law schools

-ARWU (Academic Ranking of World Universities)
+Academic Ranking of World Universities

-In 2017, ARWU released its rankings of world universities in the subject of law by taking into account only the academic strength of the institution.
-In 2021, ARWU ranked all T-14 US Law Schools within the world's top 20 law schools.
+In 2017, the Academic Ranking of World Universities (ARWU) released its rankings of world universities in the subject of law by taking into account only the academic strength of the institution.
+In 2021, ARWU ranked all T14 US Law Schools within the world's top 20 law schools.

-==National Law Journals Go-To Law School Rankings==
+National Law Journals Go-To Law School Rankings

 Several ranking systems are explicitly designed to focus on employment outcomes at or shortly after graduation, including rankings by the National Law Journal and Law.com.